 This is another lemon recipe I shared recently in celebration of National Pound Cake Day.

 All these little holidays are fun because they give me a reason to create something delicious in my kitchen!

 My Lemon Blueberry Pound Cake is also one of my most popular recipes because it’s perfect for gifting and sharing.

 After all, one batch makes two large loaves!

 Find the recipe (and all my baking tips to make it) HERE.

 Best Ever Lemon Squares

-They’re my lemon squares which are actually one of my favorite treats to please my sweet tooth.
-They were also published in a cook book called “Mr. Food — A Taste of QVC.”
+These classic lemon squares are actually one of my favorite treats to please my sweet tooth.
+They were also published in a cookbook called “Mr. Food — A Taste of QVC.”

-These lemon squares a little different from other recipes out there.
+These lemon squares are a little different from other recipes out there.
 The shortbread-type crust is buttery and slightly sweet.
-The filling is almost like a lemon curd.
-The top becomes a bit crisp (almost meringue like) and makes for a sinful, textured bite.
+The filling is almost like lemon curd.
+The top becomes a bit crisp (almost meringue-like) and makes for a sinful, textured bite.